saleor/saleor.io-learn/product/variants.md

 }
 ```

-If you run this query for a product from the T-shirt category, you will notice that the variant names are T-shirt sizes, i.e. S, M, L or XL.
+If you run this query for a product from the T-shirt category, you will notice that the variant names are T-shirt sizes, i.e., S, M, L, or XL.

 ## Displaying variants on the product page